 If your dog is vomiting after drinking water, you are rightfully concerned.
-Not only is vomiting a sign of something amiss, but if your dog is vomiting after drinking, your dog is likely not getting enough fluids to keep himself hydrated.
+Not only is vomiting a sign of something amiss, but if your dog is vomiting after drinking on a frequent basis, your dog is likely not getting enough fluids to keep himself hydrated.

 If your dog has nausea or an upset stomach because he got switched over a different food too quickly or because he simply ate something that didn't agree with him, gulping lots of water at once can further upset his stomach, causing him to vomit shortly after drinking.

 When a dog has an upset stomach, it's important to give the stomach some rest.
 Introducing food or water too soon, can cause further vomiting.